 … and some of its cons

-Active investing is a highly involved strategy demanding considerable time for stock research and analysis, including monitoring corporate announcements.
+Active investing is a highly involved strategy.
+It involves considerable time for stock research and analysis, and monitoring corporate announcements.

 Are you Passively Investing?

 Passive investing tends to be for the longer term, adopting the buy and hold strategy.
-These investors need to be able to ignore occasional market setbacks and downturns, which is a different approach from active investors who seek continuity of gains.
+These investors need to be able to ignore occasional market setbacks and downturns.
+This approach contrasts with active investors who pursue continuity of gains.

 Some of the pros of passive investing